Last Updated on March 19, 2021 by Julia Wilson

 Laser therapy: To treat small iris melanomas.
 A diode laser destroys ocular tumour cells.

-Electrochemotherapy: An emerging treatment which shows great promise for the treatment of skin tumours.
+Electrochemotherapy: An emerging treatment that shows great promise for the treatment of skin tumours.
 Chemotherapy drugs are poorly absorbed, this treatment allows for better penetration by delivering electric impulses into the tumour after administration of chemotherapy

 Radiation therapy: If it is not possible to remove the tumour, radiation can help to shrink it.